NikolaiRadke/AI.duino/README.md

 You can select a different provider, **Groq** is fast, free and recommended for inline completion.

 ### Auto update
 The provider settings will be updated when availabe.
 They will be generated automatically every week.
-The extension is checking itsels and will inform the user for new Version updates.
+The extension is checking itself and will inform the user for new version updates.

 ## Screenshots